subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

-## Changes in new Version 5.3.2
+## Changes in new Version 5.4.0
+    - Fixed missed Wizicons
+    - Changed view pathes in TS
+    - End of support of TYPO3 6
-    - Security fix: XSS in search results
+    - show overview on empty search

-    Tested with: TYPO3 6.2, 8.7

 ## Configuration